Vimu26/Vimu26/README.md

 👩‍💻 I'm an Enthusiastic Trainee Software Engineer at Echonlabs (PVT) LTD

-🌱 Currently, I'm deeply immersed in the dynamic world of web development, sharpening my skills in React Native, NestJs and Angular to craft innovative and efficient applications.
+🌱 Currently, I'm deeply immersed in the dynamic world of web development, sharpening my C# and Angular skills to craft innovative and efficient applications.

-🎓 Pursuing a Computer Science related degree at the University of Sri Jayewardenepura, I am on a continuous exploration of the vast realms of computer science and technology.
+🎓 Pursuing a Computer Science related degree at the University of Sri Jayewardenepura, I am continuously exploring the vast realms of computer science and technology.

 <!-- Add any additional sections you'd like, such as projects, skills, or a glimpse into your coding journey. -->